Alparslan Arslan: Council of State attack

 At one point, Arslan stated that his lawyer drugged him and gave him the bombs.
 Mehmet Taşdelen, the lawyer of another Ergenekon suspect, Emin Gürses, vouched for Esen; his childhood friend.
 According to Taşdelen, Arslan asked an orphan who washed cars called Osman Boz to stage the attack in return for US$20,000.
 Boz allegedly reported the proposition but did not appear as a witness because he was intimidated.

 At his hearing, Arslan continued to make contradictory statements, and appeared mentally unstable, though he passed a health check.

 In the meantime, the Ergenekon investigation began.
 The Ergenekon indictment alleges that there is a connection between numerous attacks in recent years.
 Moreover, the attacks are alleged to be planned by a group of neonationalists seeking to further discredit Islamists by staging attacks in their name.

 In a petition to the Ankara court handling the case (the 11th High Criminal Court), suspect Osman Yıldırım wrote that the attack was initiated by JİTEM and neonationalists.
 The court disregarded the petition.
 Before the trial, he told his lawyer, Mehmet Ener, that Ergenekon made him carry out the attack, and Ener told him to save it for the trial.
 However, when the trial came, Yıldırım did not speak.
 Arslan was convicted of murder and four counts of attempted murder.
-He was sentenced to two consecutive life sentences plus an additional 60 years in prison.
+He was sentenced to two consecutive life sentences plus an additional 60 years in prison, all without any possibility of parole.

 The Ankara court requested evidence collected by the Ergenekon prosecutors, and they submitted a 550-page file.
 However, the file did not contain information that would have enabled the judge to establish a connection between the Council of State bombing and the other ones mentioned in the Ergenekon indictment.
-So the court concluded that the attack had indeed been carried out by Islamists, as originally thought.
-After the verdict was given, Yıldırım lashed out like a religious fundamentalist.
+The court concluded that the attack had indeed been carried out by Islamists, as originally thought.
+After the verdict was given.